-The internship period is 10 weeks and concludes with an internship exam based on a written report.
-See also section 3 about exams on the programme
+The internship period is 10 weeks and concludes with an exam.
+See also section 3 concerning the description of the programme's exams.

 The internship is generally considered equivalent to a regular full-time job (37 hours per week) and should reflect the requirements for work performance, commitment and flexibility that graduates could expect to meet in their first jobs.